The leather that your bag is made of has been tanned. And no, that doesn’t mean that it has been left in the sun to get a bit of colour.

 The water is drawn out, but as the tannins take the place of the removed water, the leather does not grow inflexible as fully dehydrated leather otherwise would.

 It may sound easy, but it isn’t.
 The process is complex and the skins require multiple treatments over a period of up to two months in order for the water molecules to be fully extracted and let the tannin molecules take their places in just the right way.

 A lot of work from skilled craftsmen is involved too.

 Mineral (chromium) tanning

-The complexity, expense and time involved in tanning with vegetable tannins led, in 1858, to the development in laboratories of chrome tanning using mineral agents, later adopted as a commercial process by some tanneries.
+The complexity, expense and time involved in tanning with vegetable tannins led, in 1858, to the development of chrome tanning using mineral agents — initially in laboratories, but later adopted as a commercial process by some tanneries.

 The basic principle is the same, removing water molecules from the collagen and replacing them, but the process is much quicker using chrome, which is the most popular mineral tanning agent today.